shubhamishere/starplat/src/backends/README.md

 ## Conclusion

-This document should serve as a comprehensive reference for understanding and extending the StarPlat compiler.
+This document should serve as a go-to reference for understanding and extending the StarPlat compiler.
 For backend-specific details, refer to the backend’s generator source files for each backend.
 WebGPU backend has it's implementation document in ```starplat/src/backends/backend_webgpu/README.md```